marchev/jackson-issue/README.md

 # Jackson JAX-RS Providers 2.7.4 issue
-In versions of Jackson older than 2.8.x, `jackson-jaxrs-providers` is shipped with a set of JSON exception mapeprs, e.g. `JsonParseExceptionMapper`.
-This does not allow you to specify a custom exception mapper for those exceptions.
+In versions of Jackson older than 2.8.0, `jackson-jaxrs-providers` is shipped with a set of JSON exception mapeprs, e.g. `JsonParseExceptionMapper`.
+With JAX-RS autoscanning turned on, this does not allow you to specify a custom exception mapper for JSON processing exceptions.

 This project reproduces the problem with Wildfly Swarm 2017.8.1